bradsec/fontconvert/README.md

 Any font files which cannot be converted due to being invalid, bad or corrupt files will be moved to the configured `config[badDir]` directory which by default is `./bad`.

+To enable a recursive search of the source directory increase the `config[maxDepth]` from 1.

 ### Usage
 ```terminal
 FONTCONVERT (for use with fontforge)